 Investment Banks have to have a robust structure in place to handle the huge volume of trades that are processed daily.

-The knock on effect is instantaneous as the second ring containing the forward and options traders react as the impact of the underlying spot fx starts to affect the derivatives markets.
+The knock on effect of any movement from the spot traders is instantaneous as the second ring containing the forward and options traders react as the impact of the underlying spot fx starts to affect the derivatives markets.

 The third ring houses the fx sales teams and the bank’s propriety traders.
 Following the news, Bank clients are now starting to phone through to trade.
 The fx sales teams are very specialised; for example one team may deal just with hedge funds, one team with Scandinavian Corporates and one with Contract for Difference or CFD firms.